Passengers

 By that time, the fleet had expanded to 130 buses.
 The purchaser was Sir Brian Souter, a transportation magnate from Scotland, representing Souter Holdings Limited.
 Despite the change in ownership, the business maintains its independence and continues to operate autonomously.

 Transdev is at the heart of keeping communities moving, providing public transport services in six locations in Australia and New Zealand.
-We pride ourselves on leading the way in public transport through the collaboration of our teams and a shared commitment to excellence in all that we do.
-We specialise in the operation and maintenance of a number of transport modes, including passenger trains, light rail, ferries, buses, coaches, on demand transport and autonomous shuttles.
+We pride ourselves on leading the way in public transport through teamwork and a commitment to excellence.